ujkuo/ujkuo.github.io/content/_index.md

-at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in interdisciplinary research combining Economics, Business, and Data Science, and strong interests and curiosity in applied microeconomics in business such as quantitative marketing, business strategies, information, and accounting, social network, and learning problems in Econ/CS.
+at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in interdisciplinary research combining Economics, Business, and Data Science, and strong interests and curiosity in applied microeconomics in business (e.g. marketing, strategy, information, accounting), social network, and learning problems in Econ/CS.
 I am ambitious to become a professor and a researcher to contribute to society and the world.